cabouman/mbircone/docs/source/install.rst

 ============
 Installation
 ============

-The ``mbircone`` package currently is only available to download and install from source through GitHub.
+The ``mbircone`` package currently is only available to download and install from source through ` GitHub <https://github.com/cabouman/mbircone>`_.

 Downloading and installing from source